-A lumbar annular tear most commonly occurring at L4/L5 or L5/S1, may progress to a herniated disc.
-A lumbar annular tear may result from degenerative disc disease.
-When an annular tear occurs, the gel-like inner disc material may push through the tear in the outer wall and extrude into the spinal canal.
-Annular tears often occur as part of the natural aging process as the disc loses water content, and becomes thinner and brittle over the years, potentially deforming and herniating.
+A lumbar annular tear, which occurs most commonly at L4/L5 or L5/S1, can progress to a herniated disc.
+Such a lumbar annular tear could be the result of degenerative disc disease.
+When an annular tear forms, the gel-like inner disc substance can push through the tear in the outer wall of the disc and leak into the spinal canal.
+Annular tears often occur as part of the natural aging process.
+As a disc loses its water content and becomes thinner and more brittle over time, it can potentially deform and herniate.

 Symptoms of a lumbar annular tear

 While annular tears are sometimes asymptomatic, symptoms can arise if the inner disc material pushes through the outer disc margin and presses on a nearby spinal nerve or the spinal cord itself.
 These symptoms can include:

 Treatment for a lumbar annular tear

 Annular tears typically heal on their own.
 Therefore, your physician will likely recommend a conservative treatment plan to assist with the healing process and help manage your symptoms during that time.
 Treatment options include hot/cold therapy, exercise, physical therapy, massage and more.
 Patients who are unable to find relief through conservative treatments sometimes turn to elective back surgery.